tiagodavi/tiagodavi.github.io/index.md

 ### Professional Summary

 Backend Developer with more than 10 years of relevant working experience.
-I am able to create APIs and Apps from scratch as well as deploy them into production.
+I am able to create apps from scratch as well as deploy them to production.

-I have already had the opportunity to work with oriented object languages such as Ruby, PHP and Python where I could understand how to use objects to build systems and I also have worked with functional paradigm using Elixir, Clojure and JavaScript (Node.js) where I have had the chance to learn how to compose functions to deliver results.

-Last but not least, I also have worked at the front-end level using React and React Native to build JavaScript interfaces.

-If I were to join the team, I would love to bring these skills to the table, together, we could improve even more the way your company is providing services.
+What makes me different are my results.
+I've built more than 30 projects from scratch and put them to production, some of them under budget.
+I was able to save money moving two big systems from shared host to only one single host on cloud, customers are very happy because of it.
+At one of my previous jobs, I was selected to become the Tech Lead because of my hard work and dedication.
+One project that I helped create when I was Tech Lead was awarded in England.
+I also have written a book, and I am really proud of it.

+I am looking for a stable company where I can continue my career as Backend Developer if possible working with languages such as either Elixir, JavaScript, Ruby or Python.
+Please take a look at my Github Account because I have several projects there, most of them using TDD and the best practices for software engineering.

 ### Functional Expertise